mr-bt/manager.README/README.md

 #### Command & control or authoritative leadership style (AKA top-down)

 It is not advisable!
-I'll not question your judgement only when a team is in *survival mode* and for a short period.
+I'll not question your judgment only when a team is in *survival mode* and for a short period.
 I also appreciate a heads-up when you feel it is needed.

 #### Unreasonable Vs Business Vs. Servant Leader

 You are a Business Leader, not a Unreasonable Leader.
-You must represent and serve your team(s) to set them to succeed, but it must be in alignment with the company context.
+You must represent and serve your team(s) to set them to succeed, but it must be aligned with the company context.

 To be a business leader is to be a servant leader:
 > As stated by its founder, Robert K. Greenleaf, a Servant Leader should be focused on, "Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?"
 When leaders shift their mindset and serve first, they benefit as well as their employees in that their employees acquire personal growth, while the organisation grows as well due to the employees growing commitment and engagement.
 source: <https://en.wikipedia.org/wiki/Servant_leadership>

-Unreasonable leaders demand or commit, or rally people into popular but unrealistic requests/quests, usually around the company resources or ways of working.
+Unreasonable leaders demand, commit, or rally people into popular but unrealistic requests/quests, usually around the company resources or ways of working.
 This is not advisable and will bring us both a great deal of pain that I would like to avoid.
 If you can't gauge if the request is unrealistic, ask first.
 It will save us both a great deal of pain.
 [Use me as a resource for sound judgement](#me-as-a-resource)

 I expect you to set expectations and context for everyone in your team so that we achieve a robust alignment and the temptation to embody an Unreasonable leader is low.

 ### Technology

 So, you're a manager.
 It means you don't need to be technical anymore.
 You're an **Engineering** Manager.
 I don't expect you to code, but I expect you to be a technologist and influence technical decisions.
 You must understand what your people do to earn their trust and provide them with what they need to succeed.
-If you're a team lead you might be required to write code 20% of your time.
+If you're a team lead, you might be required to write code 20% of your time.

 > Dive Deep
 > Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdotes differ.
 No task is beneath them.